elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A Promise is a JavaScript object representing the eventual completion or failure of an asynchronous operation.
-It's useful for handling asynchronous code, improving readability and maintainability.<br />
+It's useful for handling asynchronous code, improving readability and maintainability.
   </div>
   </div>
 </details>